Philosophy of Krishna Consciousness

 Transplanting the heart doesn't transplant the soul.
 The soul, according to Bhagavad-gita, is seated in the region of the heart.
 But when the heart moves, the soul doesn't.

 When the surgeons switch the natural heart for a plastic one, the soul merely switches seats, like a man rising from his chair to accept a new one.
-So the soul of Dr. Barney Clark lived on in his artificial heart.
+So the soul of Dr. Barney Clark, for example, lived on in his artificial heart.

 But whether made of flesh and blood or plastic and metal, the heart is just an inanimate pump for the bodily machine.
 And eventually the whole machine will break down, forcing the soul to transmigrate to a new body.